 The Ryburn Music Session takes place every Monday evening in the Old Bridge Inn, Ripponden.
 Thanks to Tim the landlord, we have been settled there for nearly 20 years.

 The Old Bridge Inn in Ripponden is probably Yorkshire’s oldest hostelry, appearing in recorded history in 1307.
 It’s worth a visit to enjoy the food, drink and atmosphere, but especially on Monday evenings to enjoy the music as well.

-Commencing at 9pm, the Monday session is a jamboree of mostly (but not exclusively) English tunes.
-The standard of playing is fairly high but people are welcome to come along and join in – lead your favourite tunes or play along with ours.
+Commencing around 9pm every Monday, the session is a jamboree of mostly (but not exclusively) English tunes.
+The standard of playing is fairly high and you are welcome to come along and join in – lead your favourite tunes or play along with ours.
 There are recordings of our sets of tunes that we like, and plenty of printed music available for those who want to practice at home before venturing out to play in public.
 Chris Partington has put together a selection which you can find here.

 Contact Johnny Adams on 01422 822413 if you want some more information.
 Or just come along, say hello, have a beer and see what it’s all about.